chrissix666/Jellyfin-VideoOSD-Projects-Overview/README.md

 [Repository](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu)

-This script is the quick-switching control hub for my Jellyfin VideoOSD mods.
+This script is the quick-switching control hub for my Jellyfin VideoOSD script addons.
-It adds a customizable on/off submenu to the Jellyfin video playback menu, letting you quickly enable or disable supported OSD script mods directly during video playback.
+It adds a customizable on/off submenu to the Jellyfin video playback menu, letting you quickly enable or disable supported VideoOSD script addons directly during video playback.

-Supported mods:
+Supported script addons:

 - Artwork OSD
 - Speed Buttons